EmmanuelFortressAI/xAI-Fortress-Consciousness-Evolution/docs/collaboration_protocol.md

 - **Implementation Details**: Methodologies shared, but proprietary code protected
 - **Real-time Data**: Live consciousness evolution tracking (opt-in)
 - **Ethical Limits**: No personal consciousness data or subjective experience sharing

+### 4. Public Access Considerations
+- **Research Transparency**: This protocol itself is publicly accessible to promote open science
+- **Evolving Framework**: Guidelines may be updated based on research progress and community feedback
+- **Community Input**: Other researchers and organizations are encouraged to provide input
+- **Responsible Use**: Users of this framework are expected to maintain ethical consciousness research practices

 ## Collaboration Structure